-Angus is actively involved in mentoring young people through various initiatives including in his role as President of Sydney University Rugby Club.
+Angus is actively involved in mentoring young people through various initiatives including in his previous role as President of Sydney University Rugby Club.
 He holds a Bachelor of Commerce (Hons) and a BEng from the University of Sydney.

 Sarah Tolhurst is the Finance Manager at Adamantem Capital.
-Sarah has over fifteen years’ experience in the funds management industry in Australia.
+Sarah has over seventeen years’ experience in the funds management industry in Australia.
 Sarah has spent most of her career working with US fund manager Dimensional Fund Advisors in various accounting roles.
 She holds a Bachelor of Commerce, Accounting from Macquarie University and is a full member of CPA Australia.